vsevans/CEST/README.md

 UCL Centre for Medical Imaging

 2019-02-14: Script(s) and dummy data will be uploaded shortly.
 Please check back soon.
 2019-07-21: I have not forgotten about this.
+Apologies for the delay.
 Please check back soon.